GuiMarion/Musical-Needleman/README.md

 The files .dist are used to set-up distances for the Needleman algorithm, atiam-fpa.pkl contain some title and composers name, atiam-fpa/ some midi files to work with.

-The result of long computations are saved in Data/ you wan easily open them with pickle.
+The result of long computations are saved in Data/ you can easily open them with pickle.

-Finaly Rapport/ contain a pdf report in french and the .tex source, in wich we explain the methology and design choices.
+Finaly, Rapport/ contains a pdf report in french and the .tex source, in wich we explain the methology and design choices.